gerhard-h/qmk_firmware/keyboards/bm40hsrgb/keymaps/autosymbol2/readme.md

 info shift + non shiftable key (e.g. A(C(KC_E))) outputs shift+€=nothing instead of ignoring the shift, but ignoring the shift in general does not work either

-(bug) dance_mod_finished mods must be pressed one after the other, otherwise first key registers a tap instead of hold
+(bug unused) dance_mod_finished mods must be pressed one after the other, otherwise first key registers a tap instead of hold
-- workaround: swap # and | because # is a not shifted key wich could use MT
+- workaround1: swap # and | because # is a not shifted key wich could use MT

-(bug) modifier_dbldance_finished when interupted outputs the modifier instead of key (only with ALT).
-- workaround: use MT
+- workaround2: use modifier_dbldance_finished instead as it doesn't have that problem

 bug tap dance inside OSL only works if OSL key is held down | process_record_user  all OSM set status-flag on down and clear status-flag on up if tap_dance_each senses !status-flag & OSL active: OSL clear, permanent layer move...
 ...tap dance continues ... on tapdance reset layer move 0
+- workaround: using autosymbol or not using OSL

-COMBOS - are there use cases? do combos conflict with tap dance ... yes they do but autohotkey can be used combo starters: ,<alpha> q<alpha_minus_ulm> jf cv vc vz vd jz wt wd wf wz tricky: .<alpha> uu ii uv c + L1 > enter qw = esc better than tapdance qq? ,k > # comma - combos ,q > 1 ,w > 2 ... ,. >  ,- >
+COMBOS - conflict with tap dance / autosymbol - autohotkey can be used combo starters: ,<alpha> q<alpha_minus_ulm> jf cv vc vz vd jz wt wd wf wz qw = esc better than tapdance qq comma - combos ,q > 1 ,w > 2 ... ,. >  ,- >
-,esc > F1 ,q > F2 ,bsp > F12
-comma diacrit opposit ,a > ä ,s > ß ,d > ö ,f > ü
 G = LT(1,KC_G)  H = LT(1,KC_H)
 dot diacrit ., > ä .n > ü .l > ö .- > ß/alt
 dot mix ., > ü .- > ö. ,. .. ä ,- > ß

-speed test: räte käfig Räte Käfig düfte Düfte röhre Röhre comma           a       o       u thumb layer     a       o       u hold 150ms      a       o       u dot                     ,       -

 ;autohotkey QMK compatibility
 ;SP seemed not to work at all use(default) #Hotstring SI  or #Hotstring SE